VTBOLT/BOLT_3_Dash/README.md

 DEPENDENCIES
 ------------------
 pyqt5: graphics
-subprocess: communication between c and python
+subprocess: communication between c and python.
-socketCan: reading from can bus
+socketCan: reading from can bus.
-boost: reading from spatial gps
+boost: reading from spatial gps.
+/can: files to support reading from a CAN bus /spatial: files to support reading spatial GPS packets

 ------------------------
 Description of each file